nbiancolin/GalaxyJarGift/README.md

 # GalaxyJarGift

-The perfect gift you could give to your special someone.
+* Check out the more fleshed out brief on [this link] (https://nbiancolin.github.io/GalaxyJar.md) The perfect gift you could give to your special someone.
 A tech-y twist on a cute gift.

 "You stepped into my world like a galaxy bursting in front of an astonomers telescope.
 Tell me, with all those speckles on your skin, did anyone tell you that you are a constellation waiting to be loved and explored"